TOSS-Platform/docs/docs/protocol/contracts/investor/InvestorRegistry.md

 **Returns**: Success status

 **Behavior**:
-- Creates investor profile
+- Creates investor profile with initial values
 - Assigns RETAIL class initially
 - Sets state to ACTIVE
-- Calculates initial ICS
+- Sets ICS score to 0 (will be calculated and updated by InvestorScoreCalculator later)
+- Sets totalInvested to 0
+- Sets tossStaked to 0
+- Sets fundsInvested to 0
+- Adds investor to investorList
+- Emits `InvestorRegistered` event

+**Access Control**: Public (can be called by anyone, typically by FundManagerVault on first deposit)

 ### `upgradeClass`